Clark Robert Smith: Early life and career

-Clark's parent's met at MIT.
+Clark's parents met at MIT.
 His father an Aviation Engineer earned a presidential commendation from Ronald Reagan for helping to build engines for the Apollo spacecraft.
 Clark's early life years were spent growing up on the East Coast, and Birmingham, Alabama where he attended the private school Indian Springs School.
 Clark has said this has impacted his ability to be a good writer.
 Clark attended MIT briefly, declined program completion, and went on to graduate as a top student and memorable pupil at U. C. Davis (1977–1983).
 Smith served as the founding winemaker for The R. H. Phillips Vineyard for its first seven years, taking it from 3,000 cases per year to 250,000.
 He implemented night time harvesting and published ground-breaking research on vineyard variables affecting wine quality.
 After spending the 1970s retailing wine in the East Bay, he began his winemaking career as cellarmaster for VeederCrest.